 For more information or for a copy of the syllabus, email Rena (email@example.com).

 We are a group of students from the Schools of Social Sciences and Humanities who identify as having a disability or/and are looking for a disability support group in our graduate community.
 Our group has various interests, mostly in philosophy, but we would like to have others with a variety of interests and experiences!
 One shared interest is on how our disabilities influence our academic research.
 Our differences help us look at things in unique ways, and it helps us do our research!
 We meet once a week for an hour to talk about different skills required in graduate research, especially related to our various disabilities and our experiences.
-Currently the meetings are over Zoom on Fridays.
-Once the Fall quarter begins, we hope to meet in-person at a cafe!
+Currently we meet every two weeks over Zoom.
 In addition to WTF, we meet weekly with the Humanities Writing Group (co-faciliated by Rena and Jessica).
 In WTF meetings, we begin by checking in with how everyone is doing.
 One of the things the members share is their experiences with the Disability Services Center on campus.
 We want the group to be a space where we can talk about advantages or challenges related to our differences, but also a space for advocacy.
 Since we do quiet writing with the Humanities Writing Group, our main focus is on providing support for each other.
 By sharing our experiences, we can strategize how each of us can be better advocates for ourselves and for others.
 Outside of group meetings, we are building a Google Drive for various disability and academia related books and online sources.
 Our meetings are very low key, one hour meeting over Zoom.
 Everyone is welcome to share whatever they want.
 What’s important is that we are ready to listen to each other.
 For more information, please contact group leader Stella Moon, email@example.com